robohydra/robohydra/docs/0.4/changes/index.md

 Plugins now receive a second module, `fixtures`, in the second parameter to `getBodyParts`.
-This new module has a single function, `load`, that allow you to load fixtures easily without having to worry about paths.
+This new module has a single function, `load`, that allows you to load fixtures easily without having to worry about paths.
 See the [plugin documentation](../plugins) for details.

 ### RoboHydra Summoners